Authentication Emails That Don't Break Login Flows

 Receive delivery confirmation via webhook

 MultiMail routes the message through hardened sending infrastructure and fires a delivery webhook to your endpoint when the message is handed off to the recipient's MX.
-Your agent correlates the message_id from the send response to the webhook event, confirming the token reached the inbox before the expiry window closes.
+Your agent correlates the id from the send response to the webhook event, confirming the token reached the inbox before the expiry window closes.

 4